jeremysee2/Lichee-Tang-Tutorial/README.md

 In this tutorial, we will explore the VGA specification to send RGB video data out to a monitor.
 This should work with any old or modern monitor.
 Modern monitors may rescale your image to fit the 16:9 aspect ratio.
 [Click here for the tutorial](https://jeremysee2.github.io/2021/04/01/tutorial-5-vga-display-output/).

+### Tutorial 5: VGA Interface

+This expands on the previous tutorial to send RGB video data out to a monitor through HDMI.
+DVI/HDMI demands much higher clock speeds, and this is where we introduce the concept of a Phase Locked Loop (PLL), to generate faster clock signals.
+[Click here for the tutorial](https://jeremysee2.github.io/2021/04/02/tutorial-6-hdmi-display-output/).

 ### References

 For this tutorial I referenced the following sources: